benmccormick/benmccormick.github.io/pages/posts/component-based-development.md

 - This [Github discussion][kocomponents] is an interesting look into the thought process of why a traditional MVC library would be interested in providing component features, and the value they bring.

----

-### Subscribe

-This was the first entry in a series of posts on component based development.
-If you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).

 [githubstats]:http://adambard.com/blog/top-github-languages-for-2013-so-far/
 [jsorigin]: http://www.computer.org/csdl/mags/co/2012/02/mco2012020007.html